openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ## Bridge Configuration

 Bridge needs configuration in order to connect properly to your Mercedes Me Account.

+### Pre Conditions

+- **each bridge shall have it's own Mercedes Benz Client ID!**
+ Don't create several `account` bridges with the same client id!
+If this is not the case the tokens won't be stored properly and the authorization is jeopardized!
+- **each bridge shall have it's own port.**
+ It's absolutely necessary to assign a different port for each `account` bridge.
+If this is not the case the tokens won't be stored properly and the authorization is jeopardized!

+### Bridge Setup

 Perform the following steps to obtain the configuration data and perform the authorization flow.

 1. Go to [Mercedes Developer Page](https://developer.mercedes-benz.com/).
 Login with your Mercedes Me credentials.